Thomas Graham, 1st Baron Lynedoch: References in popular culture

 The names of Lyndoch township and the Barossa Valley in South Australia are derived from "Lynedoch Vale" and the "Barrosa Ranges", named by Colonel William Light, Surveyor General of South Australia, in December 1837 in recognition of his esteemed friend, Lord Lynedoch, who was his commander at the Battle of Barrosa.
 Both names were mis-spelt on early maps, resulting in the unique names Lyndoch and Barossa.

-Graham has a house named after him at the English Private school Wellington College.
+Graham has a house named after him at the Scottish Private school Morrison's Academy in Crieff, Perthshire near his home of Balgowan.
+There is a house named after him at the English Private school Wellington College.

 Graham is portrayed as a major character in Bernard Cornwell's Sharpe's Fury published in 2006.
 Cornwell portrays him as an affable Scottish patriot, who lends assistance to fictional hero Richard Sharpe throughout the novel.

 He was fictionally represented by name in Patrick Graham's Bollywood television series Betaal (2020).
 He was shown as being a practitioner of black magic in the series.
 In it, he raises his Zombie Army of the fictionally taken regiment of 90th Taunton Volunteers after 160 years.
 The regiment storms centuries-old barracks and fights a fictional state force ultimately to protect their land from outsiders.
 In the starting prelims of the first episode it shows a backscript as — 17 June 1857 "The Journal of Colonel Lynedoch" reads: "We came to help these people but they resist.
 The mutiny has reached us.
 How dare they?
 I will use their own guardians against them.
 I will harness the Betaal's curse and grind these savages into the dirt.
 It seems there are rebels in the tunnel.
 I must go...."
 As to display the anger of the Colonel against the mutineers in the 1857 rebellion of which the Colonel and his regiment had become a victim.

+Graham has a significant part in Julian Stockwin's novel Sea of Treason (2023), where he is presented in an unflattering manner over several chapters dealing with the lowlands campaign of 1814.
+The novel portrays him as arrogant and disdainful of the opinions or advice of others, and being accustomed to giving orders in a manner similar to addressing servants.